Beachwood Place

+Shopping mall in Beachwood, Ohio, U.S.
-Beachwood Place is a shopping mall located in Beachwood, Ohio, an affluent Greater Cleveland suburb roughly 10 mile from downtown Cleveland.

-It is anchored by Dillard's (247000 sqft), Nordstrom (215000 sqft), and Saks Fifth Avenue (117000 sqft).
-Luxury boutiques within Saks Fifth Avenue include Gucci, Louis Vuitton.
+Beachwood Place is a shopping mall located in Beachwood, Ohio, an affluent Greater Cleveland suburb roughly 10 mile from downtown Cleveland.The mall is anchored by Dillard's (247000 sqft), and Nordstrom (215000 sqft).
 Other notable retailers include Zara, H&M, MAC Cosmetics, Coach, and Tommy Bahama.

 History

+20th century

-Beachwood Place was developed by The Rouse Company.
+Beachwood Place was developed by Beachwood Place, Inc., a subsidiary of The Rouse Company.
 The developer invested over a decade of time in studies and planning to create an upscale fashion center for wealthy people in Cleveland.
-Beachwood Place opened in August 1978.
+Beachwood Place opened on August 21, 1978.
 When it first opened, it was anchored by Higbee's and Saks Fifth Avenue and included 110 specialty shops.
 It was Saks' first Ohio store.

 Beachwood Place was unique in its award-winning design, with winding staircases.
 The mall found success as area shoppers slowly abandoned nearby malls such as Randall Park Mall and Severance Town Center as well as retail outlets in downtown Cleveland.

-In 1992, Higbee's was converted into Dillard's and the developer began work on an addition to the mall.
+In 1992, Higbee's became Dillard's and the developer began work on an addition to the mall.
 However, nearby residents took the developer to court to halt expansion.
 Their efforts were unsuccessful and the expansion was completed, after over two years, with a grand reopening on September 18, 1997.
 The food court was not changed, despite original renovation plans that intended to remove the food court and spread restaurants throughout the mall.
 The expansion added Nordstrom, which anchored the new, 40 store wing.
 In addition to Nordstrom, an Eddie Bauer flagship store opened at the main entrance, Dillard's added a third floor, and Saks also expanded.

+21st century

 In 2004, The Rouse Company was acquired by General Growth Properties.
 The new owners immediately began a remodeling that was completed in time for the 2007 Christmas season.
 Landscaping and natural light was used to soften the entry and kinetic art was installed to create a greater visual dynamic.
 The food court was relocated to the second floor; with the new area being defined by natural light and more seating.
 Swedish department store H&M joined Beachwood Place.

 In 2013, a Microsoft Store, Kate Spade New York, and See's Candies opened in the mall.

 Zara opened on November 2, 2016.

+On March 6, 2026, Saks Global announced the closure of 12 Saks Fifth Avenue and three Neiman Marcus locations nationwide in an effort to further cut costs and focus on more profitable locations, including the Saks store at Beachwood Place.